International Brain Injury Clubhouse Alliance Standards

 - The Clubhouse has its own identity, including its own name, mailing address and telephone number.

 - The Clubhouse is located in its own physical space.
-It is separate from any other rehabilitation program, and is impermeable to other programs.
+It is separate from any other rehabilitation center or institutional settings and is impermeable to other programs.
 The Clubhouse is designed to facilitate the work-ordered day and at the same time be attractive, adequate in size, and convey a sense of respect and dignity.

 - The work-ordered day engages members and staff together, side-by-side, in the running of the Clubhouse.
 The Clubhouse focuses on strengths, talents and abilities; therefore, the work-ordered day must not include day treatment or therapy programs within the Clubhouse.